stevleibelt/General_Howtos/network/openvpn/certificate_howto.md

 openssl ca -cert <master certificate> -keyfile <master certificate key> -out <certificate>  -in <certificate signing request>
 openssl ca -cert root.crt -keyfile root.key -out server_one.crt -in server_one.csr

+#### hint

+you can also create a topology (root certificate that creates other certificates and so on) of certificates. search for "-extension v3_ca".

 ## easy-rsa